2 Days in Zion National Park: The Complete Guide

 Observation Point used to be accessible from the main shuttle route, but now, due to a massive rockfall, is only accessible via the dirt roads of the more remote eastern section of the park.

-Please note that access to the trailhead is on the private land of Zion Ponderosa and privately owned homes and cabins- so while you should hopefully be following the “don’t be a jerk” policy no matter where you go, please be sure to be extra cautious about that here- don’t throw your trash out the window; don’t park in a manner that’s blocking the entire road; you know- hopefully pretty common sense stuff!
+Please note that access to the trailhead is on the private land of Zion Ponderosa.
+So while you should hopefully be following the “don’t be a jerk” policy no matter where you go, please be sure to be extra cautious about that here- don’t throw your trash out the window; don’t park in a manner that’s blocking the entire road; you know- hopefully pretty common sense stuff!

 Couple sitting at the edge of a cliffside by Zion National Park in Utah

-Be sure to pack lots of water and sunscreen- this hike has little shade and the afternoon sun can be pretty brutal!
+Be sure to pack lots of water and sunscreen- this hike has little shade and the afternoon sun can be BRUTAL!

 3. Canyon Junction Bridge for Sunset